jackvandrunen/thomson-septuagint/README.md

 (exhibits [A](http://thetencommandmentsministry.us/ministry/charles_thomson/)
-and [B](http://studybible.info/Thomson)), this is the first one which attempts to accurately reproduce a proofed transcription, formatted according to the original work, and with proper versification in the standard electronic formats for the printing and electronic publishing of Scripture (USFM and OSIS).
+and [B](http://studybible.info/Thomson)), this is the first one which attempts to accurately reproduce a proofed transcription, formatted according to the original work, and with proper versification, in the standard electronic formats for the printing and electronic publishing of Scripture (USFM and OSIS).

 ## Contributing